rvagg/through2/README.md

 The `transformFunction` must have the following signature: `function (chunk, encoding, callback) {}`.
 A minimal implementation should call the `callback` function to indicate that the transformation is done, even if that transformation means discarding the chunk.

 To queue a new chunk, call `this.push(chunk)`&mdash;this can be called as many times as required before the `callback()` if you have multiple pieces to send on.

+If you **do not provide a `transformFunction`** then you will get a simple simple pass-through stream.

 ### flushFunction